trezzuri/erpnext-docs/docs/en/using-erpnext/calendar.md

 ### 1.4.
 Recurring Events

 There are various events in an organization that occur regularly at periodic intervals.
-In ERPNext, you can create such events by enabling the 'Repeat this Event' property for that particular event.
+In SOMA, you can create such events by enabling the 'Repeat this Event' property for that particular event.

 When you do this, you will ve asked to enter the periodicity of this event in the 'Repeat On'.
 This could be daily, monthly, weekly or Yearly.